 People ask me all the time what gave me the idea to start this business, and why did I decide to leave a full-time teaching job to give this a try.
 Well, the idea of teaching homeschooled students came about when I asked some homeschooling families what they did for music.
 Some took private lessons, some attended a co-op where there was some type of instruction led by a parent, and some just listened to music on a CD.
 Having been a music teacher for a number of years, acquiring “tricks of the trade” from attending workshops, observing other music specialists, and also creating my own lessons, I realized that I had the necessary tools to bring a valuable music enrichment to the hundreds of homeschooled students in my area.
 Using hand-held percussion and small Orff instruments, scarves, puppets, visual notation aids, and lots of fun lessons and ideas, I grabbed my guitar and knew that I could come up with some type of “portable classroom” to take all over the Jacksonville area.
+And it didn’t take long before area preschool’s were on board, too.
 And that is basically how this unique, one-of-a-kind concept turned into a business!

 Music has been a part of my life from the very beginning, and I love to share my passion for it with children.
 As a child, my first most-prized possession was a record player, and I loved to sing and dance to the music that constantly poured from its speakers.
 I eventually took piano lessons, and would also learn how to play the guitar and the drums.
 Church was a wonderful place to use my musical abilities, and, since I entertained myself by learning to play any song I knew by ear, I substituted for the church pianist for the first time when I was ten years old!
 During our high school years, my youngest sister and I would get the opportunity to play a church carillon every Friday afternoon after the five o’clock chime, and our music would ring out all over town!